Carina-P/Love-Pilates/README.md

 - As a user I want to know **what the different class do** and find the right class for me.
 - As a user I want to find **contact information** to the studio so I can ask my questions.
 - As a user I want to **sign up for membership**
-- As a user I want a **link to join a online class** I have choosen.
+- As a user I want a **link to join a online class**

 ### How the features is prioritized:
-1. **Quotes and Photos** - important for attracting potential clients
 1. **Sign up for membership** - important way to keep in touch with clients especially during pandemic, so they remember the studio when times are normal again.
 2. **Link to the digital class** - important for regular clients and probably what they use the site to most of the time
 3. **The classes schedule** - important for regular clients and probably what they use the site to most of the time
+4. **Quotes and Photos** - important for attracting potential clients
-4. **What classes** are offered and what do you need to take part - important for potential clients and for regular clients who for example wants to test another type of class
+5. **What classes** are offered and what do you need to take part - important for potential clients and for regular clients who for example wants to test another type of class
-5. **What is Pilates** - information for potential clients
+6. **What is Pilates** - information for potential clients
-5. **Information about the instructors** - to show that this is a professional studio
+7. **Information about the instructors** - to show that this is a professional studio
-6. **Contact information** - to ask questions
+8. **Contact information** - to ask questions
-7. **Information about the studio** - shows it is a professional studio and it is also to remind about and find the studio when everything is back to normal
+9. **Information about the studio** - shows it is a professional studio and it is also to remind about and find the studio when everything is back to normal

 ### How the features were grouped
 - **Header**: Title and navigation